 Public data sets from GFDL model simulations are made available through the GFDL Data Portal.
 The Data Portal allows you to download files, display data files attributes, and graphically display the data.

 GFDL’s Flexible Modeling Infrastructure and several model codes have been released publicly.
-See this comprehensive list of released codes.

 - Balaji, V, 2013: Scientific computing in the age of complexity.
 XRDS, 19(3), DOI:10.1145/2425676.2425684.

 - Guilyardi, E, and Venkatramani Balaji, et al., May 2013: Documenting climate models and their simulations.
 Bulletin of the American Meteorological Society, 94(5), DOI:10.1175/BAMS-D-11-00035.1.